KarmaScripter/BudgetNinja/README.md

 # BudgetExecution
-Data access layer used in Budget Execution.
+The data access layer used in the Budget Execution tool.